duckdb/duckdb-web/docs/guides/import/excel_export.md

 > Dates and timestamps are currently not supported by the `xlsx` writer.
 > Cast columns of those types to `VARCHAR` prior to creating the `xlsx` file.

-> The output file must not already exist.
+> Warning The output file must not already exist.

 ## See Also